Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 ... and now the core network setup is done.

-## 2. Set Up Azure Container Registry
+## 2. Set up Azure Container Registry

 In this section, we will set up the Azure Container Registry account.
 We will also create the private endpoint and configure the service to block public traffic.
 First create the service.
 We need Premium SKU to enable private endpoint: